PhilAndrew/JumpMicro/README.md

 * Is opinionated by default but you can go off and do your own thing, but by doing things in a common way this makes it easier for programmers to understand different MicroServices.
 * Can run in an OSGi container or standalone as a normal Java application.
-* Supports Karaf and Felix OSGi containers. (others are untested but OSGi is a standard so should work).
+* Supports Karaf and Felix OSGi containers. (others are untested but OSGi is a standard, so should work).
 * Can run in a Docker container.
-* Supports [Akka Actors](http://akka.io/), [Monix](https://github.com/monix/monix), [Apache Camel](http://camel.apache.org/) in Akka Actors.
+* Supports [Akka Actors](http://akka.io/), [Akka Streams](http://akka.io/), [Monix](https://github.com/monix/monix), [Apache Camel](http://camel.apache.org/) in Akka Actors.
 * [Neo4J](https://neo4j.com/) as the primary data storage.
 * Uses asynchronous message passing as the primary means of communication between Microservices.
 * Does not encourage HTTP REST, prefer to use Akka Remoting message passing.
 You can use REST if you wish to.

 ## Principles

-* Single purpose princple.
+* Single purpose principle.
 A single MicroService should have a single purpose which can be defined in about a paragraph of text.

 ## How to create a new MicroService

 Creation of a new MicroService is done by copying the code of another existing JumpMicro MicroService.
 In the normal case this would be the copying of a MicroService which acts as a template for a new MicroService, an example is a ScalaJS oriented MicroService whos job is to produce Javascript from ScalaJS code for a particular application.
+Also it is easier to copy existing code which is close to what you want rather than developing new code.

 ## FAQ: Why opinionated?